GeorgeBatch/moleculenet/README.md

 >>> conda activate batch-msc
 ```

-Conda environments make managing Python library dependences and reproducing research much easier.
-Another reason why we use conda us that some package, *e.g.* RDKit: Open-Source Cheminformatics Software, are not available via `pip install`.
+[Conda](https://docs.conda.io/en/latest/) environments make managing Python library dependences and reproducing research much easier.
+Another reason why we use conda us that some packages, *e.g.* RDKit: Open-Source Cheminformatics Software, are not available via `pip install`.

 ## Data preparation

+This section covers two data preparation stages: standardising input files and producing the features.

 ### Standardise Names

-To automate the process of working with three different datasets we standardise their file names and column names.
+To automate the process of working with three different datasets (ESOL, FreeSolv, and Lipiphilicity) we standardise the column names from the original CSV files and store the results in the new CSV files.

-We need to get hold of IDs/Names, SMILES, and measured label values for all three datasets.
-We produce three CSV files with the following columns.

-Run the following commands to get them in the `~/scripts/` directory:
+We need to get hold of ID/Name, SMILES string representation, and measured label value for each of the compounds in all of the three datasets.
+To do this, run the following commands in the `~/scripts/` directory:

 ```
 >>> python get_original_id_smiles_labels_lipophilicity.py